 No matter what type of terrain you’re planning to tackle, sturdy boots are a must.
-When you have extra reinforcement on the sole and shaft, you can enjoy extra stability — which is crucial when you’re walking over uneven or rocky ground.
-Durable soles create an extra layer of protection between your feet and the ground, so they protect you from rough spots, tree roots, and small rocks.
+When you have extra reinforcement on the sole, you can enjoy extra stability — which is crucial when you’re walking over uneven or rocky ground.
+Durable soles create an extra layer of protection between your feet and the ground, so they protect you from rough spots, tree roots and small rocks.

 Top 5: Hiking Boots for Women Review